noobien/pytk-hexagon-grid/README.md

 # pytk-hexagon-grid
 Draw hexagons grid in a Tkinter Canvas

-Work in progress
+Work in progress.
+Hexagon utilities for games in Python's tkinter.

-A grid can be displayed with our without grid coordinates on each hexagon (for debug purpose)
+A grid can be displayed with or without grid coordinates on each hexagon (for debug purpose)

 ![alt text](screenshots/hex_1.jpg "without coordinates")